Singapore Domain Name Dispute Resolution Services

 - Supplemental Rules for the Singapore Domain Name Dispute Resolution Policy

-The fee payable for administrative proceedings under the SDRP Service is annexed to the Supplemental Rules for the Singapore Domain Name Dispute Resolution Policy.
+The fee for administrative proceedings for this service is annexed to the Supplemental Rules for the SDRP Policy.

-The fee covers the sums payable to the Secretariat and the Panel for their services and is as follows:
+The fee covers the sums payable to the Secretariat and the Panel for these services:

 How the SDRP Service Works